-What does it mean for these to be "Pro" – Apple's favourite buzz word – compared to the originals?
-The headline news is that in most ways the AirPods Pro are much better specced than the more basic – and, to be fair, £100/$100 cheaper – AirPods.
+What does it mean for these to be "Pro" – Apple's favourite buzzword – compared to the originals?
+The headline news is that in most ways the AirPods Pro are much better specced than the more basic – and, to be fair, £100/$100 cheaper – AirPods 2.
 The Pros give you a proper in-ear fit, gym-friendly sweat and water resistance (IPX4), and a wireless charging case as standard.
-They are also full-on noise-cancelling headphones, taking on a small band of in-ear rivals such as Sony's chunkier WF-1000XM3.
+They are also full-on noise-cancelling headphones, which puts them in the rarefied company of devices such as the Sony WF-1000XM4 or Bose QuietComfort Earbuds noise-cancelling buds.

-There are also clever additions such as a test to see if the AirPods Pro are fitted properly in your ears; adaptive sound that optimises audio based on your ears' construction; and a new touch-based control system, replacing the taps you had to use on the original.
-There's also all the usual Apple (and Beats by Dre) iPhone-specific features, such as ultra-quick pairing and hands-free Siri access.
+There are also clever additions such as a test to see if the AirPods Pro are fitted properly in your ears; adaptive sound that optimises audio based on your ears' shape; and a new squeeze-based control system, replacing the taps you had to use on the original.
+There's also a raft of iPhone-specific features, such as ultra-quick pairing and hands-free Siri access, plus support for new Spatial Audio 3D sound, which includes Dolby Atmos support.

 Apple AirPods Pro review: battery life

-With noise cancelling on, the AirPods Pro are rated for a slightly lower battery life than standard AirPods, at 4.5 hours per charge compared to 5 hours per charge.
-Turn the noise cancelling off and Apple says you should get 5 hours again.
+With noise cancelling on, the AirPods Pro are rated for 4.5 hours per charge.
+Turn the noise cancelling off and Apple says you should get five hours, which is the same as the regular AirPods.

 Depending on how you look at it, that means either the ANC is impressively efficient, or the benefit of turning it off is weirdly negligible.
 Beats by Dr Dre's recent Solo Pro, by contrast, gains an extra 10 hours of life if you turn the noise cancelling off.